hyperledger/firefly-fir/text/0012-namespace-isolation.md

 and `type`, and sub-keys for each possible type (so database plugins have sub-keys for `sqlite3` and `postgres`, tokens plugins only have a sub-key for `fftokens`, etc).

-The `tokens` plugins support an additional `remoteName` field.
+The `tokens` plugins support an additional `broadcastName` field.
 If specified, this name will be used when defining token pools in a multi-party namespace, and it must agree between all members of the multi-party system (it is not relevant for non-multi-party namespaces).
 If unspecified, it defaults to the value of `name`.

 Config restrictions:
 * all plugin names must be fully unique on this node (any duplicate name is a config error)
-* the `remoteName` for a tokens plugin must be unique from any other tokens plugin
+* the `broadcastName` for a tokens plugin must be unique from any other tokens plugin

 **Blockchain Config**